 On arrival you’ll be set up with a single-gear bike and helmet before setting off for a private tour of the island.
 The trails are paved and well maintained and although there are few hills along the way, it’s a generally easy-going and comfortable ride.

-One of the highlights is the Saint-Mary’s Basilica, whose ruins dates back to the 5th or 6th century.
+One of the highlights is the Saint-Mary’s Basilica, whose ruins date back to the 5th or 6th century.
 The remains of a 9th-century Benedictine monastery stretch north and south of the basilica, with additions and repairs were made by the Knights Templars in 1312.

 As you walk around the site, your guide will explain its history and connection to the nearby Byzantine castrum (fortified military camp) which provides evidence of civilisation dating back to the 1st century BC.
 An extensive site used right up until the Venetian era, you can see original olive and wine presses, cellars, a Roman villa and defensive walls.

 After a stop for lunch, you’ll visit some remote, rocky beaches to swim in the clear blue Adriatic Sea.
 Your guide will point out some of the island’s 200 dinosaur footprints which date back 100 to 125 million years and are some of the best of their kind.